somatonic/MarkupSimpleNavigation/README.md

         // specify one or more templates separated with a pipe | to use the xitem_tpl and xitem_current_tpl markup

         'xitem_tpl' => '<a href="{url}">{title}</a>',
-        // same as 'item_tpl' but for xtemplates pages, can be used to define placholders
+        // same as 'item_tpl' but for xtemplates pages, can be used to define placeholders

         'xitem_current_tpl' => '<span>{title}</span>',
         // same as 'item_current_tpl' but for xtemplates pages